MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 ## Event schemas

-Four supported classifications of events are currently available in event tracing: *trace events*, *audit events*, *monitoring events*, and *transactional events*.
+Five supported classifications of events are currently available in event tracing: *transactional events*, *trace events*, *assessment events*, *audit events*, and *monitoring events*.

 ### Transactional events
 Use transactional events to create custom scorecards and automated workflows using the data available in your assessment and non-assessment API calls.
 Using blob storage, you can also copy the data from historical API calls to create a data warehouse for your business.
 The payload for this event includes the entire request and response for each API call.